 How Does VSAN work?

 VSAN maximizes available storage space.
 It is implemented at the VMkernel (the liaison between virtual machines (VMs) and the physical hardware that supports them) level to maximize performance.
 This requires SSD drives for caching to maximize disk performance.
 It also requires at least 1 GbE (preferably 10 GbE) internal network.
 To maximize space, all Virtual Machine Disk (VMDK) files are thin provisioned and no parity or mirroring RAID is employed on the hosts.
 Capacity can be increased by adding SSDs or HDDs to a host and giving vSAN access to the new ones.

 After the vSAN is properly licensed, enabling is done by checking the box for vSAN in cluster.
-If the High Availability has already been enabled, the administrator needs to temporarily disable to configure the vSAN can be.
+If the High Availability has already been enabled, the administrator needs to temporarily disable to configure the vSAN.
 Once the box is checked, the main question is how vSAN should get the disks it needs to work.
 This could be either automatically or manually?
 Automated option means that vSAN will automatically use all the SSD and the HDDs that it finds, not used elsewhere in the system and will create disk groups automatically.
 Whoever wants more control over which storage disks has to manually configure them.